Ph.D in Couple and Family Therapy (CFT)

 - Taken at least one course in statistics and one course in research methods with a minimum B average

 Graduate assistantships are available on a competitive basis.

 - Clinical contact in the on-campus therapy center

 - One-year research, teaching, or clinical internship experience

 - A scholarly portfolio that includes (a) at least two proposals/abstracts for presentations at national conferences and (b) submission of at least two manuscripts for publication at peer-reviewed journals

-- A comprehensive/preliminary examination
+- An oral examination